AdaCore/spark2014/docs/lrm/source/statements.rst

    pragma can invalidate an arbitrarily large number of proofs - the responsibility for ensuring correctness rests entirely upon the user.]

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: PR 5.9 VR Pragma Assume is like pragma Assert but creates no proof obligation.
+Covered by another TU